mccoyJosh/ClassInfo/SDEV120/M02/Day1/1_variables_and_data_types.md

 In most programming language, before you use a variable, you must DECLARE it.
 Sometimes this involves giving it a specific data type.

+When you declare it, you are asking the system for the space for this value... and it will give you that space... even though there may be something there already.
+Until you put something in that space, it is technically just random data, or as it is typically known, **GARBAGE**

 # Initializing

 Once a variable is declared, you can then assign a starting value to it.
 This is called initializing it.

-Within MANY, MANY programming language you HAVE to provide a new variable you are making with a data type.
+Within MANY, MANY programming languages you HAVE to provide a new variable you are making with a data type.

 For instance, in both C++ and Java, creating a variable to store an integer looks like this: